 In Vermont, the specific time limit that applies to a vehicle accident case depends on whether the crash resulted in someone's death, a personal injury, or vehicle damage.

-For lawsuits over car accident injuries and/or damage to a vehicle or other property -- that includes a claim made by a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- potential plaintiffs must get any lawsuit filed within three years, according to 12 V.S.A. section 512.
-For these cases, the three-year “clock” starts running on the date of the accident.
+For lawsuits over car accident injuries and/or damage to a vehicle or other property—that includes a claim made by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—potential plaintiffs must get any lawsuit filed within three years, according to 12 Vt.
+Statutes section 512.
+For these cases, the three-year "clock" starts running on the date of the accident.

-But if someone died as a result of the accident, and the family or representative of the deceased person wants to file a wrongful death claim against the person who caused the crash, the deadline for starting that case is two years from the date of the deceased person’s death (and remember that the date of the death might be different from the date of the accident).
-That statute of limitations is set by 14 V.S.A. section 1492.
+But if someone died as a result of the accident, and the deceased person's representative wants to file a wrongful death claim against the person who caused the crash, the deadline for starting that case is two years from the date of the deceased person's death (and remember that the date of the death might be different from the date of the accident).
+That statute of limitations is set by 14 Vt.
+Statutes section 1492.

 Whichever deadline applies, if you try to file your Vermont car accident lawsuit after the applicable time limit has passed, you can count on the defendant (the person you're trying to sue) pointing out that discrepancy to the court as part of a motion to dismiss.
 The court will almost certainly grant the motion (unless some rare exception applies to extend the filing deadline), and that will be the end of your case.
 That's why it's crucial to understand how the statute of applies to your situation.

-As codified by 12 V.S.A. section 1036, Vermont is a "modified comparative negligence" state.
-This means you can still recover damages in a car-accident-related lawsuit, but your award will be reduced according to your share of negligence -- and importantly, your share of liability must not exceed 50 percent in order to recover from other at-fault parties.
+As codified by 12 Vt.
+Statutes section 1036, Vermont is a "modified comparative negligence" state.
+This means you can still recover damages in a car-accident-related lawsuit, but your award will be reduced according to your share of negligence—and importantly, your share of liability must not exceed 50 percent in order to recover from other at-fault parties.